3

 “...You feel like doing it, so that’s what you’re going to do, is that it?”

-If it was returning home, the boat could do that much on its own.
-However, Diode shook her head, “If we’re too showy when doing things, then we won’t have a propellant surplus, right?
-If I can do something more precisely than the auto, then I’m doing it with my own two hands.”
+As far as the return home was concerned, the boat could do that on its own.
+However, Diode shook her head.
+“We did lots of showy things, so we really don't have that much of a propellant surplus left.
+I wanted to be more precise than the auto, so I did it with my own two hands.”

 “Ah, is that so…”

-“Let me turn that question around,” Diode said as she faced Terra.
-“What do you think of twisters who can’t reenter or reach rendezvous manually?”
+“Let me turn that question around,” Diode asked, facing Terra.
+“What's your opinion on twisters who can't descend or rendezvous manually?”

-“Eh?”
+“Huh?”
 Terra was taken aback.
-“Uh, it’s a bit… too soon for me to say anything.
-Diode-san, you’re the first person I’ve ever seen do it manually.”
+“Uh, it’s a bit... too soon for me to say.
+You’re the first person I’ve ever seen do it manually, Diode-san.”

 "We input everything into the spaceship's boating system from the moment we embark for FBB to the moment we return, right?"

 “Mhm” Terra nodded.
-“There’s the periodic maintenance and pre-flight checklist that you can’t depart without, right…?”
+“You don't depart without going through the periodic maintenance and pre-flight checklists, right...?”

-“Even still, is there a reason to do it manually?”
+“Even still, is there a reason for doing it all manually?”

-“I get that a lot of things aren’t really making sense to you, but I’m a twister.
+“I get that a lot of things don’t really make sense to you, but I’m a twister.
 There are things you won’t understand unless you’re a twister.
-Would you please wait a little?”
+Would you please be patient?”

 Diode’s tone changed.
 “Terra-san.”

 Diode quickly spun around in the pit.
 She leveled her face with Terra’s and leaned in.
-It wasn’t her gaze that captured Terra’s eyes, rather, it was a gallant blade-shaped necktie wrapped around bare skin at the base of her throat.
+It wasn’t her gaze that captured Terra’s eyes, but a dashing blade-shaped necktie wrapped around bare skin at the base of her throat.

 “Am I bad at this?”